-This short polemic from Trotsky was a reply to Karl Kautsky’s stinging critique of the Russian Revolution.
-Kautsky believed that the Bolsheviks had disregarded some of the basic tenets of Marxism by violently seizing power.
-Kautsky was considered the eminent Marxist scholar worldwide after his friend Engels had passed away.
-He was a passionate advocate for social democracy and believed that true change had to come about through the ballot box.
-Trotsky believed in the opposite, permanent revolution.
+Published in 1920, this short polemic from Trotsky is a reply to Karl Kautsky’s stinging critique of the Bolsheviks in the first years after their infamous coup d’etat.
+In practice, it was also a warning to the Mensheviks.
+Kautsky, considered the pre-eminent Marxist scholar after his friend Engels had passed away, thought that they had disregarded the basic tenets of Marxism after their violent putsch.
+Kautsky was a social democrat and believed that true change had to come about through the ballot box.
+Trotsky believed in the opposite: permanent revolution.

-In “Terrorism And Communism”, Trotsky doubled down on his theory that the violence, repression and forced labour that the Bolsheviks employed was justified and likened their power grab to the French Revolution.
-Even if you forgive how the Bolsheviks took power, it cannot be deemed acceptable as a long-term strategy.
-This book was written in 1920, after the Bolsheviks had been in power for three disastrous years.
+In “Terrorism And Communism”, Trotsky doubles down on his theory that the violence, repression and forced labour that the Bolsheviks employed was acceptable.
+Even if you forgive how the Bolsheviks took power, justifying violence as an acceptable political tool is an egregious political philosophy.

-Slavoj Zizek, in the introduction, noted how Stalin kept a battered old copy of “Terrorism And Communism”, replete with his scribblings in the margins, in his study at all times.
+Slavoj Zizek, in the introduction, notes how Stalin kept a battered old copy of “Terrorism And Communism”, replete with his scribblings in the margins, in his study at all times.
 He used it as a blueprint for how to rule.
-Trotsky had a reputation as the intellectual heavyweight of the Revolution.
-Yet he called for exactly what Stalin put into practice.
-Is impossible to seperate their philosophies when it comes to whether or not political violence was justified.
-Sure, he may not have turned out as violent as Stalin, but he was fine with employing violence and repression as tools to control the people, “in a period of economic and political dictatorship”.
+Trotsky had a reputation as the intellectual heavyweight yet he advocated for almost exactly what Stalin put into practice.

-The concept of Russian and Soviet communism involved the state controlling everything, the so-called “dictatorship of the proletariat” as Lenin called it.
-“The dictatorship is necessary because it is a case not of partial changes but of the very existence of the bourgeoisie,” wrote Trotsky.
-He wanted to destroy the class structure.
-Yet, somebody still needed to manage the affairs of a country.
-Again, I write with the benefit of hindsight.
-Speaking from an Irish position, I would not want the state to control everything.
-In the early 1990s in Ireland, the state used to have direct control over a lot more industries than it does now.
-Take two examples.
-The state had a monopoly on air travel.
-One could only fly with Aer Lingus, our national airline.
-It lost huge sums of money every year that the taxpayer funded.
-Flights used to cost up to IR£600 to fly from Dublin to London.
-As soon as competition came into the market after denationalisation, flight costs reduced, standards got better, inefficiencies in the state were reduced and everybody benefitted.
-Aer Lingus began making money by cutting costs etc. The second example is “Telecom Eireann”.
+In the Soviet Union, the state controlled virtually everything by utilising what Lenin called the “dictatorship of the proletariat”.
+What did Trotsky think of it?
+“The dictatorship is necessary because it is a case not of partial changes but of the very existence of the bourgeoisie”.
+Fortunately, we have the benefit of hindsight to understand why this does not work.
+Take my native Ireland, for example.
+In the early 1990s, the Irish state controlled a great deal more industries than it does now.
+Let us investigate two examples.
+One could only fly with Aer Lingus, the national airline.
+It lost huge sums of money every year that the taxpayer had to fund.
+Flights from Dublin to London were IR£600.
+As soon as competition came into the market after denationalisation, flight costs reduced, standards got better and inefficiencies in the state were reduced.
+The second example is “Telecom Eireann”.
 This was a state company that used to control the entire phone network.
-If you wanted to get a second landline in the 1990s in Ireland, you would be waiting months to get one, if you got one at all.
+If you wanted to get a second landline in the 1990s in Ireland, you had to wait months to get one, if you got one at all.
 Again, once the market was liberalised, landlines were easier to acquire and the effect of competition improved the offer for the consumer.
-Are people really arguing that if the state held control of these two areas that Ireland would be better off?
-Bullshit.
+Are people really arguing that if the state held control of these two industries, that either the Irish state or its citizens would be better off now?
 Maybe in fantasy Trotsky land.
-This is the problem with socialism.
 It has become fashionable for leftists to assume that if we nationalise industries, it will improve them.
-It will not.
-This has been proved many times over.
+It won’t.

 Trotsky derided democracy as inherently “bourgeois” in nature.
-He did have a point when he identified the perilous state of the world and, specifically, of the democratic countries at the time, “Perish the world but long live the parliamentary majority”.
-I disagree, but he had a point.
+He was correct in identifying the perilous state of the world and, specifically, of the democratic countries at the time: “Perish the world but long live the parliamentary majority”.
+I disagree, but he has a point.
 Democracy is not a panacea.
-It does not fix everything.
 Far from it.
 Yet, if you go back through history, what other way can we organise ourselves as a species?
-What is a fairer, more just way to decide our own fate?
+What is a fairer, juster way to decide our own fate?
 The democracies at the time were immature.
 Critically, once you skip the step of the people deciding their own destiny, then you open the door – every time – for a one-party system or some other form of subversion.
-Trotsky tried to get around this by stating that they spoke for the working class.
-Bollocks.
+Trotsky tries to get around this by stating that they spoke for the working class.
+What utter nonsense.
 Even if they did, and history has shown us that this was not the case, what about all the other classes?
-Trotsky also sneered at the “bourgeoisie” throughout.
+Trotsky also cocks his snook at the “bourgeoisie” throughout.
 Are they not human beings too?
 Every Russian of every background should have had the right to determine the future of Russia from 1917 onwards.
 What gives the right for either class to rule over the other?
 As I have already pointed out, there were vastly more working class people than every other class in Russia at the time.
 Therefore, democracy should have given them the power.
-Again, the reminder that in the 1917 elections, the Bolsheviks did not win a majority.
-“Lenin The Dictator”, as Sebestyen has shown us, knew this implicitly.
-That is why he suspended elections in January 1918.
-In doing so, he spoke for the people when he did not have that right.
 Trotsky denigrated the working class, whom he claimed to speak for, by deeming them “uneducated” and therefore not deserving of a vote.
 Once you look down on your fellow human beings in this regard, you start on a very slippery slope.
-“All animals are equal, but some are more equal than others” as Orwell observed.
-He saw it.
-Trotsky didn’t.

-Trotsky did at least hint of a future without the Bolshevik Party when he imagined a Russia where the “concentration of state power in its entirety in the hands of the proletariat (would) set up for the transitional period of an exceptional regime”.
-He imagined a stateless future where everybody….well, your guess is as good as mine.
+Trotsky hints of a future without the Bolsheviks when he imagines a Russia where the “concentration of state power in its entirety (is) in the hands of the proletariat ( which would) set up for the transitional period of an exceptional regime”.
+He conceives a stateless future where everybody will…well, your guess is as good as mine.
 This is one of the reasons why intellectuals keep returning to communism.
 It is this opaque utopia where we are all equal.
-Yet, nobody can explain, in detail, why the state will improve on private individuals running businesses and putting the power in the hands of the citizens.
-On a cruder level, in a communist state, the government, by necessity, would have an inordinate amount of control.
-They cannot be trusted with this.
-This is one of the great contradictions of leftist politics.
-They relentlessly criticise the state.
-Then want to give more power to…the state.
+Yet, nobody can explain, in detail, how it will function.

-Trotsky advocated, without a doubt in his mind, for forced labour.
+Trotsky advocates for forced labour.
 Contemplate this.
 Forced labour.
-The mind boggles.
-He said that there was “no (other) way to socialism” than forcing people to work.
+He writes that there is “no (other) way to socialism” than forcing people to work.
 Sadly, he is correct here.
 In a communist system, there is no incentive to work, so, yes, you will have to force people to work.
-He waxed lyrical about how the Revolution “spurred a lazy and demoralised people to incredible feats of arms”.
+He waxes lyrical about how the Bolsheviks “spurred a lazy and demoralised people to incredible feats of arms”.
 Once again, Trotsky’s true opinion of the working class shines through.
-Before the Revolution, they were “lazy”.
+Before the Bolshevik putsch, the Russians were “lazy”.

-Trotsky was an admirable anti-imperialist and I can agree with him there.
-He called out the mindless violence of World War One.
-However, he then wrote that “the destruction of bourgeois Poland, guided by the Red Army’s working men, will appear as a new manifestation of the proletarian dictatorship”.
+Trotsky was an admirable anti-imperialist, calling out the mindless violence of World War One.
+However, he then writes that “the destruction of bourgeois Poland, guided by the Red Army’s working men, will appear as a new manifestation of the proletarian dictatorship”.
 So, Western imperialism is wrong.
 Fine.
 But, Russian imperialism in Poland is…OK?
-You may want to ask the Polish people how they felt about that Leon.
-Not too good, as it turned out.
-Once again, his undemocratic tendencies surfaces.
-It is comically hypocritical that one could be so opposed to Western imperialism and at the same time, cheer on the Russian tanks rolling into Poland.
+Once again, his undemocratic tendencies are laid bare.

-“Only force is possible” he stated when deciding whether or not the Revolution was justified.
+“Only force is possible,” he writes when deciding whether or not a putsch is justified.
 “It is hopeless to think of a peaceful arrival to power while the bourgeois retains, in its hands, all the apparatus of power”.
 I thoroughly disagree.
 We need to strive to be as peaceful as possible as a species.
 But, let us go with that.
 We need to smash the “bourgeoisie” by overthrowing them.
 Once in power, they would ease the violence, right?
-This was not the long-term plan for the Russian people?
-“We were never concerned with the Kantian, priestly and vegetarian-Quaker prattle about the sacredness of human life…we were Revolutionaries in opposition and remained Revolutionaries in power”.
+Sadly not: “We were never concerned with the Kantian, priestly and vegetarian-Quaker prattle about the sacredness of human life…we were Revolutionaries in opposition and remained Revolutionaries in power”.
 There you have it.
 Striving to be a peaceful human being was “vegetarian prattle”.
-I won’t take it personally Leon.
-Goodness knows how he viewed animals given he was not concerned with human life.
-In essence, Trotsky was a violent thug.
-I genuinely hope there are no leftists who think this man offered a way forward.
+I won’t take the vegetarian dig personally.
+Goodness knows what his thoughts on animal welfare might have been given how blasé he was with human life.

-Trotsky looked down his bespectacled nose at the idea of a Free Press, asking – where did it get the West?
+Trotsky looked down his bespectacled nose at the idea of the free press, questioning whether or not it genuinely benefited the West.
 His logic for it not being viable?
-That it gave a voice to scientists who were an integral part of the Capitalist system.
-Moreover, because the bulk of the population was “ignorant”.
+That it gave a voice to scientists who were an integral part of the capitalist system and, consequently, were to be mistrusted.
+Moreover, he believed that the bulk of the population were “ignorant” so it would not matter anyway.
 He could not have gotten it more wrong really.

-Zizek drew an interesting comparison between modern Neo-Conservativism and Trotskyism.
-They both wanted to enforce their philosophy of government on people.
-The Neo-Conservatives believed they could enforce democracy in any country they wished.
-Trotsky believed force was justified in seeing his philosophy being realised.
+Zizek draws an interesting comparison between Neoconservativism and Trotskyism.
+Both ideologies seek to implement their philosophy through violence.
+The Neo-conservatives believe that they can enforce democracy in Iraq and Libya etc. Trotsky believes that force is acceptable in order to realise pure communism.
 They are both wrong.
 Any political philosophy has to be brought about peacefully.
-Trotsky believed that the bourgeoisie would never “make its peace” with the Revolution and that, consequently, violence was justified.
-This was a fundamentally flawed and incorrect analysis.
-Trotsky viewed democracy as a “crown” that was increasingly unnecessary as the old institutions of class would “melt away” in a perfectly equal society.
-We all know how that panned out.
-He summed up with a sailing analogy, describing how the “problems which the Soviet government is fixing in practice have no solution in books…the sailing ship has to manoeuvre before the wind, yet no one will see contradictions in the manoeuvres that bring the ship to harbour”.
-Sadly, for the millions of Russians whose lives were lost, the ship now lies at the bottom of the ocean.
+He concludes “Terrorism And Communism” with a sailing analogy, describing how the “problems which the Soviet government is fixing in practice have no solution in books…the sailing ship has to manoeuvre before the wind, yet no one will see contradictions in the manoeuvres that bring the ship to harbour”.
+I think that it is fair to say that the ship has sailed.
+Or, should we say, sunk?